-As an increasing number of people walk away from the grid and seek more sustainable lifestyles, keeping food cool and having ice for summer beverages remains one of the most significant challenges.
+As an increasing number of people walk away from the grid to build their homes and villages and seek more sustainable lifestyles, yet keeping food cool and having ice for summer beverages remains one of the most significant challenges.
+Of course there are root cellars but they can’t keep cooked food cool enough for a few days.
+For meat hunted in the fall, you have to cure it or find a freezer on the grid.
 For a potential solution, we look to the Iranians and their ancient domed ice houses.

 Used up until about 50 years ago, these ancient ice houses were typically constructed as domes with earth bricks.
 Others are walled and some contain underground chambers.

 Built on the outskirts of desert areas where it’s almost impossible to get ice unless its trucked in from the far north, the ice houses were built with channels at the back.

 In winter, these channels were then flooded with water, which was likely derived from the Iranians’ qanat irrigation system that funnelled runoff from mountains to areas at their base, according to Dr. Hemming Jorgensen, who has compiled the first extensive documentation of these structures.

 Overnight the water would freeze and custodians of the ice house would wake up early the following day, before sunrise, and break up blocks of ice that they would then relocate to the ice houses.

 They would do this for as many nights as necessary to ensure a sufficient supply of ice that would last through the summer.